-- 1. From the Current Profile drop-down list, select 1, 2, or 3.
-The default is 1. - Each of the three Current Profiles has its own settings.
+1. From the Current Profile drop-down list, select 1, 2, or 3.
+The default is 1.

+Each of the three Current Profiles has its own settings.
 The available parameters depend on the selected resolution.
-Each profile supports up to three concurrent streams (Stream1, Stream2, and Stream3), which can be configured separately to send two streams simultaneously with optimized quality and bandwidth. - 2.
-From the Corridor drop-down list, select ON if you want to use this viewing mode.
-The image rotates 90° counter-clockwise (to the left) and is displayed in 4:3 aspect ratio.
-This mode is recommended when monitoring a long, narrow area, such as an aisle, hallway or corridor.
-This mode is referred to in Latitude as "90 and 270 degrees" mode when configuring the Rotate Image setting for the camera.
+Each profile supports up to three concurrent streams (Stream1, Stream2, and Stream3), which can be configured separately to send two streams simultaneously with optimized quality and bandwidth.

-Corridor mode does not operate with MJPEG compression.
+Stream1 supports 3840 x 2160 @ 25 fps only when operating with D1 in Ceiling Mode with two streams.

-- 3. In the Stream1 section, configure the following settings: - a.
+- 2. In the Stream1 section, configure the following settings: - a.
 From Resolution drop-down list, select the desired resolutions.
-The default is the highest resolution for each stream. - b.
-From the Compression drop-down list, select H.264 or MJPEG according to the required image quality and storage limitations.
-The default is H.264. - i.
-If you select H.264, the following fields are displayed:
+The default resolution is 3840x2160/1440.
+See Video Resolutions for available resolutions. - b.
+In the DSCP text box, enter a value between 0-63.
+The default DSCP value is 0 (DSCP disabled).